Carrots Are Orange

 My Montessori training put the icing on the cake during an eye-opening unit called “learning differences”.
 I appreciated the label applied to the topic because the instructor easily could have presented it in a more negative way such as learning disabilities.

-The Montessori theory emphasizes a multi-sensory approach to learning generally speaking within the Montessori theory but more specifically during such Montessori lessons such as sandpaper letters where a child tracing the sandpaper letter while saying the sound.
-The child may not be quite ready to write the letter “r”, for example, but her brain is already making the connections needed when she discovers handwriting.
-Beautiful, right?
+The Montessori theory emphasizes a multi-sensory approach to learning generally speaking within the Montessori theory but more specifically during such Montessori lessons such as sandpaper letters where a child traces the sandpaper letter while saying the sound.

 “The environment must be rich in motives which lend interest to activity and invite the child to conduct his own experiences.” ― Maria Montessori